 $553,420 base price.

-2 years bow to stern, 5 years hull and structural.
+Two years bow to stern, five years hull and structural.
 The engine and drive train warranty is carried by Volvo Penta.

 Her broad beam aft and her 16-degree deadrise should make her relatively stable at anchor, but one never knows when an onshore wind or passing traffic might roil the waters a bit – thus the Quick gyro stabilizer.
 This stabilizer was undoubtedly fitting not only because it is Italian, but also because it gets up to speed quickly for stabilization.